keroyan/nValorant/README.md

 - You can see
     - The store
     - Player
+        - Friends
         - Rank
         - Progression
         - Card/Banner
         - and much more!
 - Automatic updater

-Application is in progress meaning many of these features aren't added but will be added in the feature, hence check this repo often for more updates
+Application is in progress meaning many of these features aren't added but will be added in the feature, hence check this repo often for more updates.

 ## Libraries